 PRIMARY RECRUITMENT TAKES PLACE OVER LABOR DAY WEEKEND EACH FALL

 If you already know you won’t be able to be on campus over Labor Day Weekend, it will probably be better for you join in the spring or the following fall.
 Recruitment is all about conversations and making connections—you need to be in person for this.
-Fall 2021 sorority recruitment is expected to have a hybrid format of both in-person and virtual events.
+Fall 2022 sorority recruitment is expected to be a fully in-person experience.
 More information will be released as fall approaches.

 YOU DO NOT NEED LETTERS OF RECOMMENDATION TO BE SUCCESSFUL IN RECRUITMENT